Shayan Chowdhury Arnob: Early years

-Arnob was born in Dhaka on 27 January 1978, to painter couple Swapan Chowdhury and Suraiya Chowdhury.
-Swapan Chowdhury was a member of the traveling music band that participated in the Bangladesh Liberation War of 1971 and was featured in the documentary Muktir Gaan.
+Arnob was born in Dhaka on 27 January 1978, to the painter couple Swapan Chowdhury and Suraiya Chowdhury.
+His father, Swapan Chowdhury, originally Hindu, converted to Islam following his marriage to Arnob's Muslim mother.
+Swapan was a member of the traveling music band that participated in the Bangladesh Liberation War of 1971 and was featured in the documentary Muktir Gaan.
 He is a cousin to Bangladeshi actress, model, and singer Rafiath Rashid Mithila.

 Arnob started schooling at Willes Little Flower School in Dhaka.
 However, in 1985, at the insistence of his mother, Arnob was admitted to Patha Bhavana, a school affiliated with Vishva Bharati at Santiniketan, West Bengal, India.
 While at Patha Bhavana, he took lessons in Esraj and taught himself to play keyboard and guitar.
 He was also exposed to a wide range of musical styles, ranging from western music to the local baul traditions, and started composing music with his friends at this time.
 However, in a 2014 interview to a Bangladeshi magazine, he confessed:

 I never thought I would take music as a profession!
 Even at school, I was the worst in music.